Once heard, it could never be unheard.

 With my particular version of sangria, I’m never quite certain which comes first, because I make a rather potent one, adding port wine and brandy.
 The film is called Juliet of the Spirits for a reason.
 At least, that’s my reason.
 And when offered the choice, I always opt for the fast track to oblivion.

 I’ve seen so many “sangria” recipes lately, many of which do not include red wine.
-These beverages might be delightful and refreshing, but that are not sangria.
+These beverages might be delightful and refreshing, but they are not sangria.
 They are fruit punch.
 Or worse: wine coolers.
 Sangria is a red wine-based drink.
 Its name derives from the Spanish word for bleeding and therefore should remind the drinker of blood.
 Whether it is the blood of bulls or toreros, Republicans or Nationalists, the suffering Christ or a niña who has fallen and badly scraped her rodilla is entirely up to you.
 But do yourself and Spanish people a favor: make your sangria with red wine.
 If you really must make it with white, try calling it el corpúsculo blanco or something similar like if only to keep in theme.
 Just hope no one who’s drinking it speaks Spanish.

 Serves 4 to 5, depending upon what you consider and ordinary glass.